davesnuthouse/RedGuild/README.md

 2. Remove the "tell" buttons and just have it message folks when you click their names? (be tidier and less prone to misclick)
 3. Information on the DKP tab that shows the last time that users data was synced successfully
 4. Ability for folks to whisper an editor with "what's my DKP?" and get a whisper reply
+5. Convert Minimap button to use Lib so it can hook into minimap addons (sexymap) better

+Known Bugs:
+1. Addon icon not displaying on the addons list
+2. Top row record can show above the window when editing + scrolling

 Features to consider for the distant future: